ros2/design/articles/intraprocess_communication.md

  - `BufferT = shared_ptr<const MessageT>` Every buffer receives a shared pointer of the same `MessageT`, so no copies are required.
  - `BufferT = MessageT` A copy of the message is added to every buffer.

-The difference with publishing a unique_ptr is that here it is not possible to move the ownership of the message to one of the `Subscription`, potentially saving a copy.
+The difference with publishing a unique_ptr is that here it is not possible to save a copy.
+If you move the ownership of the published message to one of the `Subscription` (so potentially saving a copy as done in the previous case), you will need to create a new copy of the message for inter-process publication.

 ![Sequence UML diagram](../img/intraprocess_communication/intra_inter_process.png)